Cataract Surgery (cont.)

 - Find a local Eye Doctor in your town

-What should one expect after the cataract surgery?
+What should one expect prior to and on the day of cataract surgery?

 Prior to the day of surgery, your ophthalmologist will discuss the steps that will occur during surgery.
 Your ophthalmologist or a staff member will ask you a variety of questions about your medical history and perform a brief physical exam.
 You should discuss with your ophthalmologist which, if any, of your routine medications you should avoid prior to surgery.
 Prior to surgery, several calculations will be made to determine the appropriate power of intraocular lens to implant.
 A specific artificial lens is chosen based on the length of the eye and the curvature of the cornea (the clear portion of the front of the eye).

 It is important to remember to follow all of your preoperative instructions, which will usually include not eating or drinking anything after midnight the day prior to your surgery.
 As cataract surgery is an outpatient procedure, arrangements should be made with family or friends to transport you home after the surgery is complete.
 Most cataract surgery occurs in either an ambulatory surgery center or a hospital.
 You will be required to report several hours before the scheduled time for your surgery.
 You will meet with the anesthesiologist who will work with the ophthalmologist to determine the type of sedation that will be necessary.
 Most cataract surgery is done with only minimal sedation without having to put you to sleep.
 Numbing drops or an injection around the eye will be used to decrease sensation of the eye.